neuralmind-ai/portuguese-bert/ner_evaluation/README.md

 - Recall
 - Classification Report: metrics per class.
 The micro avg line displays CoNLL equivalent metrics.

+#### Datasets

+The `data` directory contains the preprocessed HAREM datasets for both Selective and Total scenarios converted to JSON format.
+First HAREM is split in train/dev sets and Mini HAREM is used as test set.
+These JSON files are produced from original HAREM XML files using [this script](https://github.com/fabiocapsouza/harem_preprocessing).
+Train/dev split is done separately.

+#### Important: Multi-GPU and FP16

-**Important**: running this script in multi-GPU setup **is not recommended**.
+Running this script in multi-GPU setup **is not recommended**.
 If the machine has multiple GPUs, limit the GPU visibility setting the `CUDA_VISIBLE_DEVICES` environment variable.
 Example:

     # Only GPU 0 will be visible
     CUDA_VISIBLE_DEVICES=0 python run_bert_harem.py [...]